In this article you will read about:

 The Purpose of Individuation

-The purpose of this individuation process is to increase the individual’s consciousness.
+The primary aim of the individuation process is to enhance an individual’s awareness level.

 Whoever speaks in primordial images speaks with a thousand voices; he enthrals and overpowers, while at the same time he lifts the idea he is seeking to express out of the occasional and the transitory into the realm of the ever enduring.
 He transmutes our personal destiny into the destiny of mankind, and evokes in us all those beneficent forces that ever and anon have enabled humanity to find a refuge from every peril and to outlive the longest night.